-Please arrive at the International and Private Patient Reception, Octav Botnar Wing, Level 2, either through the main hospital entrance, or via the separate entrance on Lamb’s Conduit Street.
+Please arrive at the International and Private Care Reception, Octav Botnar Wing, Level 2, either through the main hospital entrance, or via the separate entrance on Lamb’s Conduit Street.
 We will confirm all your details there and direct you to your ward or outpatient department.

 If your child is being admitted on a Sunday, you’ll need to make your way straight to the ward – you’ll be given the name of the ward in advance.

 Please note that ‘Level 2’ at GOSH is the ground floor in all buildings.

 If you arrive at the main hospital reception, the staff there will be happy to direct you.

 If you are coming to GOSH, there are some guidelines and behaviours we’re asking families to follow, both before your visit and while you’re at the hospital.
 These are an important part of the measures we’ve put in place to keep everyone at the hospital – patients, families, our staff – as safe as possible.